-But what does the "right to the city" really mean, and why is it relevant for Community Networks?
-The term the "right to the city" refers to an extended and frequent citizen claim for the democratisation of the urbanisation process (or the contemporary spatial production), which is one of the main domains of investment and productive activities of the post-industrial phase of capitalism.
+But what does the "right to the city" really mean, and why is it relevant for community networks?
+The term the "right to the city" refers to a widespread and frequent citizen demand for the democratisation of the urbanisation process (or contemporary spatial production), which is one of the main domains of investment and productive activities of the post-industrial phase of capitalism.

-By building a Community Network, you can start improving the lives of those who live around you, while working to alleviate the trend towards gentrification and commodification of urban spaces.
+By building a community network, you can start improving the lives of those who live around you, while working to alleviate the trend towards gentrification and commodification of urban spaces.
 It can have a huge impact on the territory, because in the last decades, the development of localities has been conceived as a top-down process, remote from the particular needs of local communities.
-Imagine an intimate place in a small town, like the square that gathers a diverse crowd in close proximity, where people can get easily in touch, whether they are familiar or not with each other.
-Such places have been shaped over time in a DIY (do-it-yourself) manner, similar to what Community Networks do for digital technologies.
+Imagine an intimate place in a small town, like the square that gathers a diverse crowd in close proximity, where people can get easily in touch, whether they are familiar with each other or not.
+Such places have been shaped over time in a DIY (do-it-yourself) manner, similar to what community networks do for digital technologies.
 But instead of that, the outcome of generic urbanisation is abstract space that disregards local specificities.

 Most of the new projects for places take the same shape, looking and functioning the same way, just like global social networking platforms do not offer customisable solutions for communication and organisation in the digital space.
 Why is that important?
-Because what is conceived in the abstract cannot naturally produce differences, which are essential for the livability and sustainability of any system.
+Because what is conceived in the abstract cannot naturally produce differences, which are essential for the liveability and sustainability of any system.

-So grassroots initiatives like Community Networks are very necessary to offer alternative options that develop organically, incorporate and reflect local differences, and generate specific solutions, in a political economy of cooperation, solidarity, and of mutual benefit.
-This is actually a form of resistance, and an ongoing struggle for 'the right to difference'.
+So grassroots initiatives like community networks are very necessary to offer alternative options that develop organically, incorporate and reflect local differences, and generate specific solutions, in a political economy of cooperation, solidarity and mutual benefit.
+This is actually a form of resistance, and an ongoing struggle for the "right to difference".

-For example, Consume.net (see Section 2.1) made an initial call for communities to organise around local networks as alternative to the global Internet.
-More recently, as Section 4.2 describes, a hybrid urban node is under construction in a central location Zurich.
-Its local network is a visualization of the statement that the "smart city" should be created by citizens actively engaged in its civic life, who are connected both digitally and through face-to-face encounters.
+For example, consume.net (Section 2.1) made an initial call for communities to organise around local networks as an alternative to the global internet.
+More recently, as Section 4.2 described, a hybrid urban node was built in a central location in Zurich.
+This initiative is a statement that the "smart city" should be created by citizens actively engaged in its civic life, who are connected both digitally and through face-to-face encounters.

 It is interesting that this hybrid node was initially created as a reaction to gentrification, to the fact that in recent years rental prices have increased dramatically, making it impossible for small businesses, art studios or other non-commercial activities to afford a central location.
-Some of the small shops had to move out of the locations where they have been in function for decades.
-Powerful players at the national or global level, having a stake in this central neighbourhood, dominate the rental market and have a strong influence on urban policies and neighbourhood development.
+Some of the small shops had to move out of the locations where they had been operating for decades.
+Powerful players at the national or global level, having a stake in this central neighbourhood, now dominate the rental market and have a strong influence on urban policies and neighbourhood development.

-It became clear that the only chance of these smaller players to survive in the neighbourhood was to network and organise themselves as an association, which needed of course a central and visible location for a shared space.
-At the beginning of this year, the association applied successfully to become tenant of a very central location owned by the city of Zurich, previously used as a commercial space.
+It became clear that the only chance for these smaller players to survive in the neighbourhood was to network and organise themselves as an association, which needed of course a central and visible location for a shared space.
+At the beginning of 2018, the association applied successfully to become the tenant of a very central location owned by the city of Zurich, previously used as a commercial space.